grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

-- *workingDirectory:* The directory in which path resolution starts
+- *fd:* The file descriptor of the directory in which path resolution starts
-- *flags:* Flags which affect path resolution
+- *dirFlags:* Flags which affect path resolution
 - *path:* The path to retrieve information about

 Returns a record containing information about the file.